 SrdjanPav / iStockphoto / Getty Images Plus

 - Overview: Head to this pick-your-own orchard in St. Charles to find a variety of apples ready to take home.
-Pick until you fill your five-pound bag.
-Admission includes a hay ride around the farm and 90 minutes of access to the farm's kid's play area.
-Be sure to call ahead; apple picking at Herman's is by appointment only.
+Pick until you fill your 6-pound bag.
+Admission includes a hay ride around the farm and 90 minutes of access to the farm’s kid’s play area.
+Herman’s apple season begins September 1 this year.

 - Types of apples: Honeycrisp, Jonathan, and Jon-A-Gold